Banknotes of the New Zealand dollar: Fifth series: 1992–1999

 New Zealand's banknotes were completely re-designed in 1991 to introduce uniquely New Zealand designs.
 The new series featured notable New Zealanders on the front, with the exception of the twenty-dollar note, which still featured Elizabeth II.
 The reverse sides were redesigned to incorporate a natural New Zealand scene, with a native New Zealand bird in the foreground.
 The Queen replaced Captain Cook as the image for the watermark.
 A notable feature of the new series was the inclusion of the portrait of Sir Edmund Hillary on the front of the five-dollar note.
 He was the only living person to appear on a New Zealand banknote during his lifetime (other than monarchs).

 The banknote redesign was reportedly required because when the Reserve Bank governor Don Brash told the existing printer, Bradbury Wilkinson & Co, that the bank proposed to put the printing of banknotes (its largest cost) out to tender, the firm said that they owned the copyright on the plates.
 The decision was made to re-design the banknotes in order to avoid copyright issues.
 After the tender, Bradbury Wilkinson & Co retained printing rights, but the price per note was significantly less.

 Sixth series: 1999–2014

 In 1999, New Zealand changed from paper banknotes to polymer banknotes.
 The change increased the life of the banknotes and also allowed new and improved security features to prevent counterfeiting.
 The overall design of the notes remained unchanged albeit for slight modifications for the new security features.

 The Reserve Bank issued another special edition of the ten-dollar note in 1999 to celebrate the new millennium in New Zealand.
 Over three million of these notes were issued into general circulation, and the Reserve Bank began withdrawing them in 2002.
-They are now collectors' items and as of 2020 can sell for as much as NZ$88.
+They are now collector's items and as of 2020 can sell for as much as NZ$88.